XCOM: Enemy Within: Development and release

 XCOM: Enemy Within was originally announced with a scheduled release date of November 15, 2013.
 XCOM: Enemy Within was released in stores on November 12, 2013 in the US, and November 15, 2013 internationally.
 The game was released for digital distribution via Steam on November 11, 2013.

 Mods

 Long War is a partial conversion mod originally developed for XCOM: Enemy Unknown.
 After the release of Enemy Within, development of the mod switched to Enemy Within.
-The mod makes changes to many of the game's existing features, adds entirely new features, and brings back concepts from X-COM: UFO Defense.
+The mod makes changes to many of the game's existing features, adds entirely new features, and brings back concepts from UFO: Enemy Unknown.
 Changes include the ability to send a larger number of soldiers into battle, additional soldier classes, psionic abilities, weapons, and items, and an expanded technology tree.
 In the mod aliens and EXALT conduct their own research and get stronger over the course of the game, a process that speeds up or slows down based on the player's success in stopping missions launched by the hostile forces.
 The mod was heavily praised by Enemy Unknown lead designer Jake Solomon and producer Garth DeAngelis.